 Family income benefit insurance policies are added to financial plans on the Protection > Term & Endowment screen.
-Premium payments and benefit payouts from these policies can then be tracked on the Let's See > Cash Flow chart and policies are listed in the General Overview.
+Premium payments and benefit payouts from these policies can then be tracked on the Let's See > Cash Flow chart.

 How to Enter a Family Income Benefit

-1. Go to the Protection > Term & Endowment screen.
+1. Go to the + button in Dashboard and select Protection > Term & Endowment.

 2. In the Type drop-down, select Personal Policy .